 Creating an External Stage¶

-You can create a named stage using either the web interface or SQL:
+You can create a named external stage using SQL or the web interface.

 The following example uses SQL to create an external stage named